 Proposition 65 is an extremely dangerous regulation that can harm your company if you are not prepared for it.

 However unpleasant and costly,almost all companies settle because most people don’t go to court against the California Attorney General (AG).
 Legal advice is not cheap; in order to get a well-versed Prop 65 attorney to defend yourself you are looking at $675/per hour.

 Proposition 65, the Safe Drinking Water and Toxic Enforcement Act of 1986, was enacted as a ballot initiative in California in 1986.
 The regulation stipulates that private parties enforce the regulation with the help of the Attorney General.

-Prop 65 is Super Corrupt:
+Prop 65 is Super Corrupt.

 This proposition is completely out of touch when it comes to lead.
-It allows for 50 times less lead than FDA.
+It allows for 50 times less lead than the FDA.
 At the same time it has NO LIMIT ON MERCURY.
 In this way it unfairly targets unrefined natural supplements and favors drug companies that sell injectable medications containing mercury as preservatives.